Las Vegas Nevada

 New Construction Homes

 In Southern Nevada, New Home Builders pay for you to have a Realtor represent you.
 The price of the home does not change when you have no representation.
 Be aware that agents in model homes will not represent you.
 They work exclusively for the builder.
-Protect yourself and take us with you on your first visit so Kurt can also monitor the construction as your home is being built.
+Protect yourself and take us with you on your first visit so Kurt can also monitor the construction as your home is being built as part of his services.

-There are over 6000 resale homes currently for sale which is under a 2 month supply.
+There are over 7000 resale homes currently for sale which is about a 2 month supply.
 Add 1000 new construction floor plans and almost 250 communities to the equation and you’ll know that there is great variety in every price range.
-North Las Vegas sold the most homes in 2019 and the buyers on the news all said “Affordability” was why they chose to buy there.
+North Las Vegas sold the most homes in 2019.
+The buyers on the news all said “Affordability” was why they chose to buy there.

 Below is a link to our New Construction Search.
 The results are difficult to minimize but you can get a great idea of what’s out there for the money.
 When you are ready, we will combine what we’ve seen with an extensive search to find you the right home.
 Give us a call and we will send you floorplans then let’s go see some neighborhoods!